 Generally speaking, there are 4 different types of coverage:

-- Powertrain– A basic coverage that protects your vehicle’s most important and expensive components such as engine, drive axel, and transmission.
+- Powertrain– A basic coverage that protects your vehicle’s most important and expensive components such as the engine, drive axle, and transmission.

 - Stated Component– A mid-level plan which covers basic powertrain protection in addition to other important components such as heating and cooling systems, braking systems, water pump, and more.